The term "ecosystem" is derived from the Greek word "Oikos" meaning :

 | Flora is the naturally grown greenery of a region. | Fauna includes all types of organisms from tiny bacteria to giant animals. |

-| Flora can make their own food with the help of photosynthesis. | Fauna can't make their own food, they depend on plants for their food. |
+| Most members of flora can make their own food by photosynthesis. | Fauna cannot make their own food; they depend directly or indirectly on plants for food. |

 | Some examples of flora: mosses, herbs, shrubs and trees etc. | Some examples of fauna: birds, animals, fish, insects, etc. |

-Differentiate between primary and secondary consumers.
+Differentiate between primary consumer and secondary consumer.

 Answer

-| Primary consumers | Secondary consumers |
+| Primary consumer | Secondary consumer |

 |---|---|

-Differentiate between parasitism and predation
+Differentiate between parasitism and predation.

 Answer